508-dev/508-dynamic/src/pages/join.md

 ## Why Join a Co-op?

-Working with an engineering co-op can be a good fit for an engineer in any stage of their career, depending on their goals.
-With a co-op, statistically you're more likely to have your job, should you still want it, after five years, because co-ops are both more likely than "traditional" businesses to survive over any length of time, and also co-ops are less likely to lay off staff than "traditional" businesses over any length of time.
+Working with an engineering co-op can be a good fit for an engineer at any stage of their career, depending on their goals.
+With a co-op, statistically you're more likely to have your job, should you still want it, after five years, because co-ops are both more likely than "traditional" businesses to survive over any length of time, and co-ops are also less likely to lay off staff than "traditional" businesses over any length of time.

 For 508.dev, our co-op philosophy goes much further than that.
 We believe that